crotwell/TauP/src/doc/sphinx/source/models.rst

 in the future.
 The model is assumed to be linear between given depths and repeated depths are used to represent discontinuities.

-The second type of line within the \texttt{.nd} format specifies one of the three major internal boundaries,
+The second type of line within the `.nd` format specifies one of the major internal boundaries.
+The original format was limited to *mantle*, *outer-core* and *inner-core*, but in version 3.0 this was expanded to include more crustal boundaries and synonyms.
+User defined labels are also allowed but must start with a non-number character and care should be taken when using in phase names to avoid confusing the phase parser.
-\textit{mantle} for the crust-mantle boundary,
-\textit{outer-core} for the outer core-mantle boundary, or \textit{inner-core} for the inner core-outer core boundary.
 These labels are placed on a line by themselves between the two lines representing the sample points above and below the depth of the discontinuity.